 The timeboxed timeframe will overrule the general participation deadline.
 This can result in participants starting their timeboxed period close to the end of the general participation deadline but allowing them to submit their paper after the end of the general participation deadline.

-Participants can be allowed to make a blank submission, instead of a piece of work, if this is appropriate within the rules of the institution.
+Allow blank submission: Participants can be allowed to make a blank submission, instead of a piece of work, if this is appropriate within the rules of the institution.
 The setting can be enabled or disabled using the checkbox.

 Advanced Tab (